google/model-viewer/README.md

-🚨 **PROJECT STATUS: EXPERIMENTAL** 🚨
+> ## 🚨 Status: Experimental

-_This product is in the Experimentation phase.
+> `<model-viewer>` is currently in the Experimentation phase.
 Someone on the team thinks it’s an idea worth exploring, but it may not go any further than this.
-Use at your own risk._
+Use at your own risk.

 # `<model-viewer>`